Tinkerforge/doc/source/Software/Brickd.rst

    your notice.
 If you don't see Bricks in the Brick Viewer, please check in the Windows "Device Manager" that the drivers for the connected Bricks are installed correctly.
-If not, please choose the "driver" folder in Brick Deamon Installation and install the drivers manually.
+If not, please choose the "driver" folder in Brick Daemon Installation and install the drivers manually.